1980 San Diego Chargers season: Week 3: at Denver Broncos

 On the opening possession, Benirschke broke the Charger record for longest field goal for the second consecutive week, this time converting from 53 yards out.
 After Denver tied the score, a 41-yard connection between Fouts and Winslow had San Diego back in Broncos territory, but Fouts was intercepted.
 Dean won possession back when he recovered a fumbled snap.
 Cappelletti converted a 3rd and 5 with an 11-yard catch early in the ensuing drive, which he ended with his first Charger touchdown.
 Another Fouts interception led to a Denver field goal, and the Chargers then went three-and-out.
-On the next play, Woodrow Lowe intercepted Matt Robinson, and ran the ball back 28 yards to the Denver 22.
+On the next play, Woodrow Lowe intercepted Matt Robinson, and ran the ball back 28 yards to the Denver 22-yard line.
 Fouts found Joiner in the end zone on the next play.
-Denver then reached the Charger 45, but a Johnson sack pushed them back 9 yards, and Edwards intercepted a Robinson pass two plays later, returning it 68 yards for a touchdown.
+Denver then reached the Chargers 45-yard line, but a Johnson sack pushed them back 9 yards, and Edwards intercepted a Robinson pass two plays later, returning it 68 yards for a touchdown.
 Benirschke added another field goal before halftime, pushing the lead to 27–6.

 Fouts was intercepted early in the second half, but Robinson was also intercepted three plays later, with Edwards' 20-yard return setting up a field goal.
-Denver scored a touchdown on their next possession, and drove inside the Charger 20 three times in the final quarter.
+Denver scored a touchdown on their next possession, and drove inside the Chargers 20-yard line three times in the final quarter.
 Each of these scoring chances ended with an interception, and Denver came no closer.

 San Diego won in Denver for the first time since 1968 (they had tied there in 1970).
 Edwards had two of the Chargers' total of six interceptions; they had seven takeaways to the Broncos' three.
-Johnson had four sacks in the first half alone, and the team finished with six.
+San Diego finished with six sacks for 49 yards in losses, including a career-high four sacks by Johnson.

 Week 4: at Kansas City Chiefs

-After five punts to start the game, Kelcher recovered a fumble at the Kansas City 3, and Cappelletti scored on the next play.
+After five punts to start the game, Kelcher recovered a fumble at the Kansas City 3-yard line, and Cappelletti scored on the next play.
 The Chiefs responded by converting three 3rd downs and tying the score.
 Winslow scored twice in quick succession late in the half.
-His first touchdown was set up by Laslavic's forced fumble and Stringert's recovery and 26-yard return; after a Kansas City three-and-out, his second was set up by Jefferson's 42-yard reception.
-Benirschke completed the scoring early in the 3rd quarter following a Kelcher interception.
-The Chiefs didn't cross midfield on their next four drives; when they did reach the Charger 30 late in the game, Horn recovered a fumble to end the threat.
+His first touchdown was set up by Laslavic's forced fumble and Stringert's recovery and 26-yard return; after a Kansas City three-and-out, his second was set up by Jefferson's 42-yard reception, giving the Chargers a 21–7 halftime lead.

+Benirschke added a field goal early in the 3rd quarter following a Kelcher interception, which proved to be the game's final points.
+Kansas City didn't cross midfield on their next four drives; when they did reach the Chargers 30-yard line late in the game, Horn recovered a fumble to end the threat.

 Dean had three of the Chargers' five sacks.
 After completing a sweep of their divisional rivals, the Chargers led the AFC West by two games.